 When a chalazion is small and without symptoms, it may disappear without treatment.
-If the chalazion is large, it may cause blurred vision by distorting the shape of the eye.
-A chalazion is sometimes confused with a stye which also appears as a lump in the eyelid.
-Chalazions usually occur farther from the edge of the eyelid than styes, and tend to "point" toward the nose side of the eyelid.
+If the chalazion is large, it may cause blurred vision by distorting the shape of your eye.
+A chalazion is sometimes confused with a stye, which also appears as a lump in the eyelid.
+Chalazions usually occur farther from the edge of the eyelid than styes, and are usually not very tender.
 A stye is an acute inflammatory infection of an eyelash follicle and forms a red, sore lump near the edge of the lid margin.

 - Lump and/or swelling in the eyelid